adityasangani/Notes/learning/cp.md

 ### 1. Parameterized Recursion
 - In this, we pass additional parameters that **help** in computing the result.
 - Useful when we need to maintain a running sum, count, or accumulated value.
+- Used when recursion is used for side effects (printing, updating global/state variables, etc.)
+- When we don't necessarily need a return value, just a modification to state.
+- When iterative conversion is easy (since parameterized recursion mimics loops)
+- **When thinking of parameterized recursion, first always think of the solution using for loops.
+Once that is done, then you can easily convert it into parameterized recursion using the same logic you used in for loops.**
 - Example: sum of first ```n``` numbers
 ```
 void sum(int n, int s) {